sentinel-official/docs/docs/node-setup/revenues.md

 - `location_fetch_error` is empty ot does not exist

 For a more user-friendly overview, consult the [online spreadsheet](https://docs.google.com/spreadsheets/d/1rJgW_xjmvtEWjn6eMpkrlXtdpxy-TRPRpxRAHCVE_vs/edit?pli=1#gid=0) which categorizes nodes based on whether they have successfully passed the health check or failed to meet the criteria.

-In the upcoming `Node Dashboard`, each node will feature an indicator on the page, clearly indicating whether it has successfully passed the health check or not.
-Furthermore, an alert system will be implemented to promptly notify node operators in the event that their node fails a health check, providing them with timely and actionable information.